Skip to main content

 • Post escalation prompts into a designated channel so on-call humans can answer.

-Once connected, deployed agents can opt into Slack tools (slack_post_message, slack_conversation_history, slack_conversation_replies) from the Connectors tab of the agent’s tool picker.
-The Builder meta-agent surfaces them under type: "connector" in list_available_tools, with a connected flag and a setup_path pointing back at this page.
+Once connected, deployed agents can opt into Slack tools (slack_post_message, slack_conversation_history, slack_conversation_replies) from the Connections tab of the agent’s tool picker.
+The Builder surfaces them under type: "connector" in list_workspace_integrations, with a connected flag and a setup_path pointing back at this page.
+Slack threads create agent sessions — one session per thread, reused for every reply.
+See Triggers for the full set of ways an agent can be woken up.

 Setup